cirex-web/your-local-chat/README.md

 ## Build a Local Area Network (LAN) chat with React and Typescript!

+> [!NOTE]
+> You do NOT need to clone this repo!
+The code here is only for reference in case you get stuck.
+The instructions also contain a reference solution at the end of every section.

 We'll be building a bare-bones version of the chat app seen below, hosted on your very own computer.
 What's special about this app is that it can only be accessed by users connected to the same wifi network that you're connected to.

 ![](tutorial/live-chat.png)